tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 It is glaringly obvious,
-but people who have been exposed to Japanese textbooks and tranditional language learning in general are trapped by Dogma and have simply never actually thought it through.
+but people who have been exposed to Japanese textbooks and traditional language learning in general are trapped by Dogma and have simply never actually thought it through.

 ## Kanji composition